-We have invested significant resources in the development of our most advanced drug candidates.
-Ruxolitinib is in Phase III clinical trials for the treatment of patients with steroid-refractory graft-versus-host disease and is in other clinical trials.
-Itacitinib is in Phase III clinical trials for the treatment of patients with cholangiocarcinoma.
+III clinical trials for the treatment of patients with steroid-refractory graft-versus-host disease and patients with COVID-19 and is in other clinical trials.
+Ruxolitinib cream is in Phase III clinical trials for the treatment of patients with atopic dermatitis and vitiligo.
+Itacitinib is in Phase III clinical trials for the treatment of patients with chronic graft-versus-host disease.
 Further, we have a number of drug candidates in Phase I and Phase II clinical trials.
 Our ability to generate product revenues will depend on the successful development and eventual commercialization of our most advanced drug candidates.
 We, or our collaborators or licensees, may decide to discontinue development of any or all of our drug candidates at any time for commercial, scientific or other reasons.
-For example: in early 2016, we decided to discontinue the clinical trials of ruxolitinib in pancreatic cancer; and solid tumors and itacitinib in pancreatic cancer; and, in April 2018, we along with Merck stopped the ECHO-301 study with epacadostat, and we also significantly downsized the epacadostat development program.
+For example: in early 2016, we decided to discontinue the clinical trials of ruxolitinib in pancreatic cancer and solid tumors and itacitinib in pancreatic cancer; and, in April 2018, we along with Merck stopped the ECHO-301 study with epacadostat, and we also significantly downsized the epacadostat development program.
 In addition, in January 2020 we announced that itacitinib did not meet the primary endpoint in the Phase III clinical trial for the treatment of patients with acute graft-versus-host disease.
 If a product is developed but not approved or marketed, we may have spent significant amounts of time and money on it, which could adversely affect our operating results and financial condition as well as our business plans.